How often should I water my lawn in summer?

 5. With areas of lawn which don’t get much sun – don’t soak them as much

 Rainwater is much more nutritious than tap water as it contains higher nitrogen levels, ultimately boosting growth.
-If you can’t let nature take its course consider getting a watering butt to collect rainwater throughout the year and spread on the lawn with a watering can when required.
+If you can’t let nature take its course consider getting a watering butt to collect rainwater throughout the year and spread it on the lawn with a watering can when required.

 New Lawn